ammar-tanwar/bloglearnbay/posts/types-of-machine-learning-models-quickly-explained.md

 ### 1. Classification model:-

 Generally, classification tools are a type of machine learning tool that aid in prediction.
 Based on a limited number of possibilities, it can be applied to different types of object classes or object types.
 The standard output is always a subset of a category that is based on an output parameter.
-For instance, it can categorize and forecast whether a message is a spam or not.
+For instance, it can categorize and forecast whether a message is spam or not.

 ### 2. Regression model:-